 Schools and universities are once again bustling with students as the world continues to recover from COVID-19.
 With some sense of normalcy returning, the need to pack healthy lunches and meals continues.
 Gut health is important no matter your age, and the GI friendly foods and meals below can assist in keeping you or your student’s gut health in line.
+Here are some GI friendly foods for school.

 With little to no fiber and high amounts of protein, chicken is a healthy option for all.
 Those suffering with GI sensitivities can easily digest chicken due to its lack of fiber, and its ability to fit with almost every meal makes it a versatile choice.